 We felt like we’d really seen enough and head back out of the canyon.
 The walls of the canyon were charred with red veins and this incredible blue colored water.

-We sat and took this place in for awhile.
+We sat and took this part of Kanarra creek in for awhile.
 It was a bit off the beaten path, but, as with most off the beaten path activities, it was so worth going out of our way.

 Utah is home to a lot of slot canyons, including the Narrows in Zion and Grand Wash in Capitol Reef.